Car of Tomorrow: NASCAR Xfinity Series

 The Nationwide Series (now Xfinity Series) debuted its own version of the CoT in July 2010 at Daytona International Speedway, running four races that season before fully implementing the car in 2011.
 The Xfinity car used the same chassis as the Cup Series, but featured an extended wheelbase of 110 in.
 The second-tier series also utilizes different body style, primarily marketing American pony cars such as the Ford Mustang.

 NASCAR K&N Pro Series/ARCA Menards Series

 In 2015, NASCAR's regional series, the then-K&N Pro Series East and West along with the ARCA Racing Series (which NASCAR purchased in 2018, followed with rebranding of the East and West Series under the ARCA banner in 2020), the final series to still use the Generation 4 style body, introduced a new body style based on the Generation 6 Cup Series cars.
 Unlike the Generation 6 cars, the K&N Pro Series/ARCA car continues to use a front valence instead of a splitter.
-Again, three bodies are available—the Camry, SS, and Fusion; these cars continue to use be based on their 2013-spec body styles even with changes to their Cup Series counterparts.
+Again, three bodies are available—the Camry, Commodore/SS, and Fusion; these cars continue to use be based on their 2013-spec body styles even with changes to their Cup Series counterparts.
+In 2022, a Ford Mustang bodystyle (based on the 2021 Generation 6 body) also became available.